7 Best Accessible Design Tools in 2025

 The idea is pretty simple: If something works well for people with disabilities, it also probably works well for everyone.

 Designing for sound off is a perfect example.
-For people with hearing impairments, adding closed captions to a video helps ensure that they can follow along.
+For people with hearing impairments (such as hard of hearing or deafness), adding closed captions to a video helps ensure that they can follow along.
 But it’s also a good idea in general.
 Multiple studies have shown that most videos on social media are watched on mute.
-If you don’t invest in quality captions for your videos, you could be leaving more than just people with disabilities behind.
+If you don’t invest in quality captions for your videos, you could be leaving more than people with disabilities behind.

 ""